kylemichaelsullivan/randodrum/documentation/TYPES_AND_CONSTANTS.md

 	Accent: 'A note played louder than surrounding notes',
 	Flam: 'Two notes played almost simultaneously, with one slightly before the other',
 	Drag: 'Two grace notes before a main note',
-	Ghost: 'A very quiet note, often played on the snare drum',
 	Rimshot: 'A note played by hitting both the drumhead and rim simultaneously', } as const;
 ```